 The treatment in our study consisted of a daily WM training session that primarily took place during the first or second lesson at school over a period of 25 school days.
 The training was embedded into the classes' normal school routine.
 In each class, the teacher who covered the entire curriculum for the first grade also oversaw the study.
 The children thus considered the WM training to be a normal exercise unit, similar to when the teacher introduces new exercise units in a subject such as math, reading, or writing in the classroom.
 The teacher was present during the lessons when the WM training took place.
 The children also remained in their regular classroom and conducted the training sessions at their desks.
-This minimizes Hawthorne type effects because it ensures that the children viewed the WM training simply as a usual in the working memory training without consent was possible because the school authorities viewed the training as part of regular teaching.
+This minimizes Hawthorne type effects because it ensures that the children viewed the WM training simply as a usual exercise unit in the context of their daily lessons, in which the sequential introduction of new learning content during the school year is part of normal school routine.